Battle of Akhaltsikhe: Background

-Battle
+Action development

 The Battle of Akhaltsikhe was part of the Russo-Turkish war and was also known as the Siege of Akhaltsikhe in 1828.
-The battle started on August 9, 1828 in Akhaltsikhe, Georgia.
+The battle started on August 21, 1828 in Akhaltsikhe, Georgia.
 The siege lasted three weeks.
 The city of Akhaltsikhe (a former Soviet Union republic) is at the intersection of Europe and Asia, located right next to Armenia.
 The Russians took over the city of Akhaltsikhe after eighteen years in 1828.
-Approximately 9,000 Russians under their general Count Ivan Paskevich, and 30,000 Turks under the command of Kios-Mahomet-Pasha, the Russians captured Kars, Turkey and attempted to steal the fortress of Akhaltsikhe.
+Approximately 9,000 Russians under their general Count Ivan Paskevich, and 30,000 Turks under the command of Kios-Mahomet-Pasha; the Russians captured Kars, Turkey, and attempted to steal the fortress of Akhaltsikhe.
 Akhaltsikhe fell in three weeks after heavy assault.
 The Russians, Turks, and Georgians all incurred heavy losses.

+Aftermath

 After the Russians took Akhaltsikhe, they went into Turkey and fought for the city of Adrianople, Turkey.
 The first Russian attempt was to take Rabat's fortress in 1810 and they succeeded.
 During the Russian-Turkish war of 1828 in the battle of Akhaltsikhe, the Turkish army retreated and surrendered the Rabati fortress.
 The Ottoman Empire's motive for seizing the city was to claim more land and expand their empire.
 Russian troops fought for Akhaltsikhe, therefore the Turks could not claim the fortress.
 Since Akhaltsikhe was an important commerce route for the Circassian slave trade in the 18th century, the Russians wanted to own this land too.
 The Rabat castle complex survived the war, but was in very poor condition and had to be restored years later.
 During the war, monasteries, were destroyed.